 If you’re a business leader, you’d always search for ways to increase staff productivity (including your own).
 Most resort to time management training by “business coaches” or “productivity masters.”
 Often these training and courses involve methods such as Inbox Zero, the Pomodoro technique, the Eisenhower matrix, Making It Happen, etc. As you know the truth, it has little or no impact on most people.
 These training sessions don’t work because people are overburdened with work, buried in email, and unable to concentrate on key objectives.
 Thus, most of these productivity hacks don’t apply to most people.
 At LSS, we have years of experience helping organizations with their operations management strategies.
 We’ve come up with this blog that will help you get started on the right foot.
 Let’s get started!

-First Things First: What is Operations Management?
+First Things First: What is Operations Management Strategy?

 Operations management is the process of managing the activities and resources of an organization to ensure the production of goods and services and the delivery of services to the organization’s customers.
 Operations management is a strategic function that requires the interrelationship and coordination of various activities and resources to achieve organizational goals.